-Performance Indicators LEVEL 1 LEVEL 2 LEVEL 3 LEVEL 4 Ineffective Improvement Necessary Effective Highly Effective 2.3 CTE Student Organizations (CTSOs) - CTE teacher provides no documented opportunities for service-learning, occupational skills, employability, or leadership development with the potential to receive awards or recognition in local, regional, state, or national competitive events through a CTSO. -CTE teacher is a member of a CTSO, but fails to provide opportunities for service-learning, occupational skills, employability, or leadership development with the potential to receive awards or recognition in local, regional, state, or national competitive events. -CTE teacher is an active member of a CTSO and that provides students opportunities for service-learning, occupational skills, employability, or leadership development with the potential to receive awards or recognition in local, regional, state, or national competitive events. -CTE teacher is an active leader of a CTSO by providing students opportunities for service-learning, occupational skills, employability, or leadership development with the potential to receive awards or recognition in local, regional, state, or national competitive events. -Mission, vision, and values of CTSO are minimally integrated into the curriculum and instruction of program. -Mission, vision, and values of CTSO are integrated into the curriculum and instruction of program. -Mission, vision, and values of CTSO are seamlessly integrated into the curriculum and instruction of program.
+Peri formance Indicators LEVEL 1 LEVEL 2 LEVEL 3 LEVEL 4 2.3 CTE Student Organizations (CTSOs) Ineffective - CTE teacher provides no documented opportunities for service-learning, occupational skills, employability, or leadership development. with the potential to receive awards or recognition.
+Leaders may elect to participate in local, regional, state, or national competitive events OR provide opportunities that develops the skills listed above occupational skills, employability, or leadership development with the potential to receive awards or recognition in local, regional, state, or national competitive events through a CTSO.
+Improvement Necessary -CTE teacher is a member of a CTSO, but fails to provide opportunities for service-learning, occupational skills, employability, or leadership development with the potential to receive awards or recognition. member does not elect to participate in local, regional, state, or national competitive events OR provide opportunities that develop the skills listed above occupational skills, employability, or leadership development with the potential to receive awards or recognition in local, regional, state, or national competitive events.
+Effective -CTE teacher is an active member of a CTSO and provides students opportunities for service-learning, occupational skills, employability, or leadership development with the potential to receive awards or recognition.
+Members may elect to participate in local, regional, state, or national competitive events OR .provide opportunities that develop the skills listed above occupational skills, employability, or leadership development with the potential to receive awards or recognition in local, regional, state, or national competitive events.
+Highly Effective -CTE teacher is an active leader of a CTSO by providing students opportunities for service-learning, occupational skills, employability, or leadership development with the potential to receive awards or recognition.
+Leaders may elect to participate in local, regional, state, or national competitive events OR sprovide opportunities that develop the skills listed above. -Mission, vision, and values of CTSO are minimally integrated into the curriculum and instruction of program. -Mission, vision, and values of CTSO are integrated into the curriculum and instruction of program. -Mission, vision, and values of CTSO are seamlessly integrated into the curriculum and instruction of program.

-Per rformance Indicators LEVEL 1 Ineffective LEVEL 4 Highly Effective 2.4 College and Career Opportunities -CTE teacher shows no evidence of starting the application process to be approved for an articulation/agency agreement with a post-secondary institution for at least one of the dual credit courses within the Career Pathway for the program of study. -CTE teacher has begun the application process to be approved for an articulation/agency agreement with an approved post-secondary institution for at least half of the dual credit courses within the career pathway for the program of study. articulation/agency agreements for the majority of dual credit courses available articulation/agency agreement dual credit courses available w -CTE teacher shows no evidence of starting the application process to be approved for a state industry-approved certification, if possible, within the Career Pathway for the program of study. -CTE teacher has begun the application process to be approved for a state industry-approved certification, if possible, within the career pathway for the program of study. -CTE teacher offers a state industry-approved certification entity, if possible, within the career pathway for the program of study. -CTE teacher offers all state industry-approved certifications within their career pathway for the program of study, if possible.
+Pe rformance Indicators LEVEL 1 Ineffective LEVEL 2 Improvement Necessary LEVEL 3 Effective LEVEL 4 Highly Effective 2.4 College and Career Opportunities -CTE teacher shows no evidence of starting the application process to be approved for an articulation/agency agreement with a post-secondary institution for at least one of the dual credit courses within the Career Pathway for the program of study. -CTE teacher has begun the application process to be approved for an articulation/agency agreement with an approved post-secondary institution for at least half of the dual credit courses within the career pathway for the program of study. -CTE teacher is supported by articulation/agency agreements for the majority of dual credit courses available within the career pathway for the program of study with an approved post-secondary institution. -CTE teacher is supported by articulation/agency agreements for all dual credit courses available within their career pathway with an approved post-secondary institution. -CTE teacher shows no evidence of starting the application process to be approved for a state industry-approved certification, if possible, within the Career Pathway for the program of study. -CTE teacher has begun the application process to be approved for a state industry-approved certification, if possible, within the career pathway for the program of study. -CTE teacher offers a state industry-approved certification entity, if possible, within the career pathway for the program of study. -CTE teacher offers all state industry-approved certifications within their career pathway for the program of study, if possible.